bug400/lifutils/README.md

 for more information about features and usage.

 Note: there is experimental support for the access of floppy devices to read and write HP9114 floppy disks under LINUX.
-Due to lack of hardware this has not been tested up to now.
 Floppy disk support will n o t work with USB floppy devices.

 Compatibility